Tag Archives: Easel Paintings

 Click here to check out what Nancy’s currently working on with her photography.

-A nice triple matted frame and shipping adds just a bit more depending on your zone or if you want a custom frame.
+A custom wood frame makes it a total of $145 and shipping adds just a bit more depending on your zone or if you take the frame.
 This is the original painting, NOT a print.
-Lean on me for the non-gallery discount.

 Email us for details.